-- Three professional or academic references (forms will be emailed to referees)
+- Three professional and/or academic references (forms will be emailed to referees)

 * Applicants who are offered admission will be required to supply the University of Washington Graduate Admission Office and the University of Washington Tacoma Program with an official transcript from the institution that granted their bachelor's degree.

-Please note that those admitted to the MSW program will be required to have successfully completed an introductory course in statistics within the last five years prior to beginning the MSW program.
+Please note that those admitted to the MSW program will be required to have successfully completed an introductory course in statistics within the last five years from the date of matriculation in the program.
 The statistics requirements does not need to be completed prior to submitting your application for admission.

 Washington state law requires that individuals who have access to children under 16 years of age, persons with developmental disabilities and vulnerable adults such as older people disclose background information.
 During your education in the Master of Social Work program, you will come into contact with members of the above-mentioned populations.
-Therefore, a comprehensive background check is a required part of the admission process.
-All applicants are asked to disclose conviction/criminal history information during the admission screening process.
+Therefore, a comprehensive background check is required.
+All applicants are asked to disclose conviction/criminal history information after matriculating into the program.

-In addition to the criminal history forms submitted as part of the application process, the Master of Social Work program requires that all admitted students complete a comprehensive background check.
+The Master of Social Work program requires that all admitted students complete a comprehensive background check.
 If you are offered admission, you will receive instructions to initiate the background check within two weeks of receiving your offer letter.
 Please be aware that this service is fee-based and subject to price changes.
 Please contact the Social Work and Criminal Justice Program for more information.
-NOTE: When considering individuals for admission to the Master of Social Work program, conviction/criminal history records are reviewed as they relate to the content and nature of the curriculum and the safety and security of clients and the public.
-A conviction/criminal history record does not necessarily disqualify an individual for admission.
+NOTE: Conviction/criminal history records are reviewed as they relate to the content and nature of the curriculum and the safety and security of clients and the public.
+A conviction/criminal history record does not necessarily disqualify an individual from matriculating into the program.